SaadHaiderGit/CharacterRoleplayWebsite/README.md

 ## Setup

-Postgres is necessary for this project.
-Make sure you have downloaded Postgres before using this application.
+Postgres and Node.js are necessary for this project.
+Make sure you have downloaded both before using this application.

 Clone the repository to a folder of your choosing.
 In the character-roleplay-server folder, there is an application.yml.
 It includes an url for the Postgres database, along with a username and password.